Trump to meet with the New York Times after abruptly canceling talk

 — Donald J. Trump (@realDonaldTrump) November 22, 2016

 “Mr. Trump’s staff has told us that the president-elect’s meeting with The Times is on again,” Eileen Murphy, senior vice president of communications at the Times, said in a statement.
-“He will meet with our publisher off-the-record and that session will be followed by an on-the-record meeting with our journalists and editorial columnists.”
+“He will meet with our publisher off the record and that session will be followed by an on-the-record meeting with our journalists and editorial columnists.”

 The rescheduling came shortly after Trump announced the cancellation on Twitter.